-In addition, other tests are commonly needed to diagnose HCC and to find where the tumor is located in the liver and if it has spread to other parts of the body.
+In addition, other tests are commonly needed to diagnose HCC, to find where the tumor is located in the liver, and to see if it has spread to other parts of the body.
 After the physical examination and blood tests, the doctor may recommend one or more of the following tests:

 Ultrasound.
-An ultrasound uses sound waves to create a picture of the internal organs.
+An ultrasound uses sound waves to create a picture of the structures inside the body, using a small amount of radiation.
 The sound waves bounce off the liver, other organs, and tumors.
 Each creates a different picture on a computer monitor.

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a liquid to swallow.
 Often, HCC can be diagnosed based on features specific to the cancer that are seen on a CT scan.
 This helps patients avoid a liver biopsy (see below).
 A CT scan can also be used to measure the tumor’s size.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can also be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a liquid to swallow.